gabriele-costa/pests/README.md

 ```

 The INPUT file contains the transition system A, while the -s options is used to pass the (file containing the) specification P.
-Options -a and -b permit to define sets S and G, respectively.
+Options -a and -b permit one to define sets S and G, respectively.
 Actions must be valid identifiers, i.e., alpha-numeric sequences without spaces.

 #### Input file format

-The input file contains the specification of a finite transition system defined through a deterministic finite state automaton (DFA).
+The input file contains the specification of a finite transition system defined as a deterministic finite state automaton (DFA).
 The file is structured in four parts:
 - *Initial* -- specifies the name of the initial state
 - *Finals* -- specifies the list of the names of final states